Limited Editions Club – Vanity Fair by William Makepeace Thackeray (1931)

 Click images to see a larger view.

-Front Bindings – This exclusive run of W.M.
-Thackeray’s most enduring classic Vanity Fair is pretty stunning to look at, with its gorgeous dust jackets (yes, you did read that right – I’ll explain why in a moment) and John Austen’s graceful illustration in the bottom right corner.
+Front Bindings – This exclusive edition of W.M.
+Thackeray’s most enduring classic Vanity Fair is pretty stunning to look at, with its gorgeous dust jackets (yes, you did read that right — I’ll explain why in a moment) and John Austen’s graceful illustration in the bottom right corner.
 Both volumes feature this.
-You can see the boards underneath in the next picture – the spine is a vibrant fuchsia color.
-Alas, I didn’t snag a Monthly Letter, so I’m not sure who designed the two volumes.
-I know that the University of Oxford printed it under the eyes of John Johnson, but beyond that I’m in the dark.
-Any assistance would be great!
+You can see the boards underneath in the next picture; the spine is a vibrant fuchsia color.

 Dust Jacket/Boards Comparison – The boards feature a different teal/pink coloring for the repeating flower motif, which the endpapers inside also have.

-Title Page – Why, hello, Becky.
-John Austen certainly had his own style, a look that’s take-it-or-leave-it for some.
-I think it depends on the book, and in this case, much like The Faerie Queene, Austen’s sketches of beautiful, glamorous people match up well with the story.
+Title Page – In my opinion, Austen’s sketches of beautiful, glamorous people match up well with the story and the overall design of the books.
 G.K.
-Chesterton of the Father Brown mystery series and a master at using paradox, serves up an Introduction.
-As for the aforementioned dust jackets on the books, which is a bit of an oddity for LEC’s, from what I’ve learned the University of Oxford did them on all of their works printed for the LEC, thus why they’re there.
+Chesterton of the Father Brown mystery series and master at paradox,serves up an Introduction.
+As for the aforementioned dust jackets on the books, which is a bit of an oddity for LECs, they were included with all of the Oxford editions I detailed above.

-My particular copy, beyond the slipcase failings, seems to be a little poorly bound in Volume 2, or at the very least was well read, as the pages seem to be loose.
+My particular copy, beyond the slipcase failings, seems to be a little poorly bound in Volume 2, or at the very least was well read prior to my ownership, as the pages seem to be a bit loose.

-Signature Page – This is number 91 of 1500 – I think this is the earliest number I have!, and Austen’s curly signature in pencil lies below.
+Signature Page – This is number 91 of 1500.
+Even after all this time I believe this is the earliest number I have.
+Austen’s curly signature in pencil lies below.

 Personal Notes – There’s a funny story behind the acquiring of this book.
-When I was on vacation this past June, I went to a bookshop in Flagstaff, Arizona.
-The proprietor and I had a chat about this exact book – he was asking $85 or so, but the condition of it did not inspire that kind of money, nor did I even have that much to spend.
+When I was on a field trip with my then-wife and the anthropology club at my old community college, I went to a bookshop in Flagstaff, Arizona on the way back home.
+The proprietor and I had a chat about this very book.
+He was asking $85 or so, but the condition of it did not inspire that kind of money, nor did I even have that much to spend.
 He offered a 10% discount, but I still wasn’t able to match that, so I walked out.
-A little later, I returned to find my anthropology instructor chatting with the owner, and after letting him know where we’d be, stepped out.
-In between the time I last saw him and when I ran into him next, he had purchased this book for $55 and was looking for me to see if I was still interested in it.
-Somehow, $30 was shaved off the price – sometimes it does pay to have good contacts.
-I do feel a bit for the bookshop, though – it lost a good deal of money, if only he matched my offer of $67!
+A little later, I returned to find my anthropology instructor chatting with the owner, and after letting him know where we’d be, stepped back out.
+In between the time I last saw him and bumping into him next, he had purchased this book for $55 and was looking for me to see if I was still interested in it.
+Somehow, $30 was shaved off the price!
+Sometimes it does pay to have good contacts.
+I do feel a bit for the bookshop, though…it lost a good deal of money.
+If only he matched my offer of $67!
 My win, I suppose.